esmf-org/esmf/src/addon/ESMX/README.md

 The `esmx_driver` target defined by the `add_subdirectory(${ESMF_ESMXDIR}/Driver ./ESMX_Driver)` has a build-time dependency on the ESMX_BUILD_FILE already discussed under the [ESMX Build Configuration section](#esmx-build-configuration).
 The identical file can be used when working on the `ESMX_Driver` level.

-The run-time configuration needed by `ESMX_Driver` can either be supplied by the user application, or alternatively default to `esmxRun.yaml`.
+The *ESMX Run Configuration* needed by `ESMX_Driver` can either be supplied by the user application, or alternatively default to `esmxRun.yaml`.
 The following rules apply:
 - `ESMX_Driver`, at the beginning of its `SetModelServices()` method checks whether the parent level has provided an `ESMF_Config` object by setting the `config` member on the `ESMX_Driver` component.
 If so, the provided `config` object is used.
 Otherwise `ESMX_Driver` itself creates `config` from file `esmxRun.yaml`.
 - For the case where the `config` object was provided by the parent layer, `ESMX_Driver` does not ingest attributes from `config`.
 Instead the assumption is made that the parent layer sets the desired attributes on `ESMX_Driver`.
 - For the case where the `config` object was loaded from `esmxRun.yaml` by `ESMX_Driver`, the driver ingests attributes from `config`, potentially overriding parent level settings.